tiaversa/data_engineer_portifolio/README.md

   <summary>World Population</summary>

 ### World Population
-Begins with an export task with pulls a CSV file out of the UN website with a worldwide report of important metrics for world population, such as total population, the population born and deceased during the years, and so forth.
-The result of this CSV can be fond on schema world_population in their respective tables.
+Begins with an export task with pulls an Excel file out of the UN website with a worldwide report of important metrics for world population, such as total population, the population born and deceased during the years, and so forth.
+The result of this Excel can be found on schema world_population in their respective tables.

 </details>